prestoalvarez/zk-pig/README.md

 zkpig generate \
   --block-number 1234 \
   --chain-rpc-url http://127.0.0.1:8545 \
-  --data-dir ./data
+  --data-dir ./data \
   --inputs-content-type json
 ```

 ### `zkpig preflight`

-> Description: Only fetches and locally stores the the necessary data (e.g. pre-state, block, transactions, state proofs, etc.) but does not run block validation.
+> Description: Only fetches and locally stores the necessary data (e.g., pre-state, block, transactions, state proofs, etc.) but does not run block validation.
 This is useful if you want to collect the data for a block and run block validation separately.
 It is also useful for debugging purposes.

 #### Usage